connervieira/Predator/DOCUMENTATION.md

         - If you do not install this package, make sure you disable disk statistics in the configuration.
 2. Install an ALPR engine.
     - Predator needs an ALPR engine to be able to process license plates.
 The two main options are Phantom ALPR and OpenALPR.
-        - OpenALPR is the arguably industry standard for open source license plate recognition.
-            - If you already have OpenALPR installed, and don't want to replace it, you can use it with Predator.
         - Phantom ALPR is a modified version of OpenALPR designed specifically for Predator.
 Phantom ALPR offers more in-depth integration, and is more fault tolerant.
             - If you want the best experience with Predator, and conflicts aren't a concern, Phantom ALPR is a great option.
             - You can download Phantom at <https://v0lttech.com/phantom.php>
+        - OpenALPR is the arguably industry standard for open source license plate recognition, and is widely used.
+            - If you already have OpenALPR installed, and don't want to replace it, you can use it with Predator.
     -  You can learn more about the installation process for each program in their respective documentation.
     - After installing, you should be able to run the ALPR engine of your choice using the `alpr` command.
 If not, Predator won't be able to run the ALPR process, and will fail to analyze license plates.
 3. Optionally, install FFMPEG (Highly Recommended)